ait-energy/ariadne-json-route-format/README.md

 - RouteSegment: fix misleading naming of getDepartureTime/ArrivalTime (actually start/end of segment due to boarding/alighting)

+## Funding
+Initial development was done within the research project 'sproute', which was funded by the Vienna Business Agency (Call From Science to Products 2013).

 ## License
 Everything in this repository is licensed under CC0.